sung-won-kim/T-EMNN/README.md

 After extracting `data.zip`, put the `data` folder in the same directory as the `main.py` file.

-_**This proprietary dataset is provided for review purposes only.
-Unauthorized distribution, reproduction, or disclosure is strictly prohibited.**_

 ## How to run
 ```
 python main.py